awsdocs/amazon-workmail-administration-guide/doc_source/lambda-content.md

 # Retrieving message content with AWS Lambda<a name="lambda-content"></a>

-After you configure a AWS Lambda function to manage email flows for Amazon WorkMail, you can access the full content of the email messages that are processed using Lambda\.
+After you configure an AWS Lambda function to manage email flows for Amazon WorkMail, you can access the full content of the email messages that are processed using Lambda\.
 For more information about getting started with Lambda for Amazon WorkMail, see [Configuring AWS Lambda for Amazon WorkMail](lambda.md)\.

 To access the full content of email messages, use the `GetRawMessageContent` action in the Amazon WorkMail Message Flow API\.
 The email message ID that is passed to your Lambda function upon invocation sends a request to the API\.
 Then, the API responds with the full MIME content of the email message\.
 For more information, see [Amazon WorkMail Message Flow](https://docs.aws.amazon.com/workmail/latest/APIReference/API_Operations_Amazon_WorkMail_Message_Flow.html) in the *Amazon WorkMail API Reference*\.